nginx-proxy/nginx-proxy/README.md

 RUN { \
       echo 'server_tokens off;'; \
       echo 'client_max_body_size 100m;'; \
-    } > /etc/nginx/conf.d/my_custom_proxy.conf
+    } > /etc/nginx/conf.d/my_proxy.conf
 ```

 Or it can be done by mounting in your custom configuration in your `docker run` command:

-    $ docker run -d -p 80:80 -p 443:443 -v /path/to/my_custom_proxy.conf:/etc/nginx/conf.d/my_custom_proxy.conf:ro -v /var/run/docker.sock:/tmp/docker.sock jwilder/nginx-proxy
+    $ docker run -d -p 80:80 -p 443:443 -v /path/to/my_proxy.conf:/etc/nginx/conf.d/my_proxy.conf:ro -v /var/run/docker.sock:/tmp/docker.sock jwilder/nginx-proxy

 #### Per-VIRTUAL_HOST

 To add settings on a per-`VIRTUAL_HOST` basis, add your configuration file under `/etc/nginx/vhost.d`.
 Unlike in the proxy-wide case, which allows mutliple config files with any name ending in `.conf`, the per-`VIRTUAL_HOST` file must be named exactly after the `VIRTUAL_HOST`.

-In order to allow virtual hosts to be dynamically configured as backends are added and removed, it makes the most sense to mount an external directory as `/etc/nginx/vhost.d` as oppposed to using derived images or mounting individual configuration files.
+In order to allow virtual hosts to be dynamically configured as backends are added and removed, it makes the most sense to mount an external directory as `/etc/nginx/vhost.d` as opposed to using derived images or mounting individual configuration files.

 For example, if you have a virtual host named `app.example.com`, you could provide a custom configuration for that host as follows: